hexalang/Hexa/docs/reference.md

 fun identity(x) { // NOTE lack of type parameters (both <T> and T)
     // NOTE this function is still fully generic, it just infers the type return x
 }

+// Generic function a pro-actively type-checked with placeholder types
+// This enables partial type-echeking even when function is not used by the library itself anywhere fun example<T>(x T) T {
+    T.hello() // Allowed, `T` is a placeholder type - unknown before instantiation x.hello() // Allowed too, as `x` of type `T` "string".nonExistingMethod() // Error, `String` is not a placeholder, but a well-known type return x + 5 // Inferred to placeholder type
+}

 // Arrow function